-An Improved Model of the Induction Machine Dedicated to Faults Detection -Extension of the Modified Winding Function
+A 2D Model of Induction Machine Dedicated to faults Detection- Extension of the Modified Winding Function ghoetudes@yahoo.fr

-A. Ghoggal, M. Sahraoui, A. Aboubou, S.E.
-Zouzou Laboratoire de Modélisation des systèmes Electromagnétique Département d'Electrotechnique Université Mohamed Khider
+A. Ghoggal, S. E. Zouzou, A. Aboubou, M. Sahraoui.

-BP.145, Biskra - Algeria E-mail: ghoetudes@yahoo.fr
+Laboratoire de Génie Electrique Département d'Electrotechnique Université Mohamed Khider B P.145, Biskra - Algérie.

-Abstract-This paper deals mainly with the modelling of induction machine inductances by taking into account all the space harmonics, the introduction of the skewing rotor bars effects and linear rise of MMF across the slot.
-The model is established initially in the case of symmetric machine, which corresponds to the case of a constant air-gap.
-Then in other cases where the machine presents a static or dynamic eccentricity, an axial or radial eccentricity.
+Abstract - This paper treats mainly the modeling of induction machine inductances taking into account all the space harmonics, and with introduction of the effects of skewing rotor bars and linear rise of MMF across the slot.
+The model is established initially in the case of symetric machine, which corresponds to the case of a constant air-gap, then in the other case where the machine can present a static or dynamic, axial or radial eccentricity.
 This objective would be achieved by exploiting an extension in 2-D of the modified winding function approach (MWFA).
-Moreover, the theoretical aspects are presented and the stator current spectra analysis proves the effectiveness of this approach in case of eccentricity.
+It should be noted that this work gives a great number of results with consequently less explanation.
+It is of course our first aim; this can be noticed by a reader already leaning on the subject.